UnaNancyOwen/onnx2sentis/README.md

 ## About

 The onnx2sentis is convert tool to serialize from onnx (*.onnx) to sentis (*.sentis).
 You can convert without install Unity Editor and Unity Sentis package on your PC.
+The converted file are continuously available with Unity Sentis 1.4.0 or later version unless specification changes.

 ## How to Use